MCPS Strategic Plan FY 2022-2025

 Increase the percentage of students graduating high school

-• Transition planning and progress monitoring for high school students nearing graduation will include check-in meetings with Grade 11 students receiving special education services and Emergent Multilingual Learners, including students with international credits.
+• Monitor progress and plan transition for high school students nearing graduation.
+This will include check-in meetings with Grade 11 students who receive special education services and Emergent Multilingual Learners with or without international credits.

 Metrics of Success